michaelinfinger/statistics-project-latex/README.md

 2. What school are you attending right now?
    - SWHS
    - MIC
+3. How is it?
+   - Very good
+   - Good
+   - Fair
+   - Poor
+   - Garbage
-4. What is your grade level?
+5. What is your grade level?
    - 09
    - 10
    - 11
    - 12
-5. What sports do you play? (multiple answers)
+6. What sports do you play? (multiple answers)
    - No
    - Football
    - Soccer